Categoricity and amalgamation for AEC and $ \kappa $ measurable: Introduction

+In proving theorems of this kind, one has recourse to the amalgamation property which makes possible the construction of analogs of saturated models.
+In turn, these are of major importance in categoricity arguments.
+The amalgamation property holds for theories in first-order logic \cite{CK73} and in $\bbL_{\k, \kappa}$ when $\k$ is a strongly compact cardinal (see e.g. \cite{Sh:285}: although $\prec_{\bbL_{\k,\k}}$ fails the Tarski-Vaught property for unions of chains of length $\k$ (whereas $\prec_{\bbL_{\kappa, \aleph_{0}}}$ satisfies it), under a categoricity assumption it can be shown that $\prec_{\bbL_{\kappa, \aleph_{0}}}$ and $\prec_{\bbL_{\k, \k}}$ coincide).
+However, it is not known in general for theories in $\bbL_{\kappa, \aleph_{0}}$ or $\bbL_{\k, \k}$ when one weakens the assumption on $\k$, in particular when $\k$ is just a measurable cardinal.
+Nevertheless, categoricity does imply the existence of reasonably saturated models in an appropriate sense, and it is possible to begin classification theory.
+This is why the main theorem of the present paper is of relevance regarding the categoricity spectra of theories in $\bbL_{\kappa, \aleph_{0}}$ when $\k$ is measurable.

-A sequel to this paper under preparation tries to provide a characterization of $Cat (T)$ at least parallel to that in [MaSh285] and we hope to deal with the corresponding classification theory later.
+A sequel to this paper under preparation (which is now \cite{Sh:472}) tries to provide a characterization of $\Cat(T)$ at least parallel to that in \cite{Sh:285} and we hope to deal with the corresponding classification theory later.
 This division of labor both respects historical precedent and is suggested by the increasing complexity of the material.
-Another sequel deals with abstract elementary classes (in the sense of [Sh88]) (see [Sh472], [Sh394] respectively).
-On more work see [Sh576], [Sh600].
+Another sequel deals with abstract elementary classes (in the sense of \cite{Sh:88}) (see \cite{Sh:472}, \cite{Sh:394} respectively).
+On more work see \cite{Sh:576}, \cite{Sh:600}.